 - Sleep apnea

-Living with diabetes can be difficult, and Dr. Dovec believes bariatric surgery can be a great solution.
-She explains that patients with diabetes and obesity have what’s called “insulin resistance” because upper abdominal fat blocks the action of insulin and raises blood glucose levels.
+Living with diabetes can be difficult, and Dr. Birkedal believes bariatric surgery can be a great solution.
+He explains that patients with diabetes and obesity have what’s called “insulin resistance” because upper abdominal fat blocks the action of insulin and raises blood glucose levels.

 Shortly after bariatric surgery, insulin resistance resolves, and blood glucose levels return to normal.
 The majority of patients won’t need insulin injections within two weeks after surgery and all other diabetic medications within three months.